AdobeDocs/adobeio-runtime/guides/creating_actions.md

 ## Setting default parameters

 Sometimes you want to bind the same parameter values for all invocations or you just want to set default values.
-In either case, you have two different options.
+In either case, you have two different options: setting params at the package level (so all actions in that package can inherit them) or at action level.

+### Default params and encryption

+Before we dive deeper in how to set and use default params, let’s discuss the security aspect first.
+Many developers use the default params as a mechanism to provision actions with the secrets/passwords needed to authenticate against some other systems (databases, services, APIs).

+In order to support this use case, all default params are automatically encrypted.
+They are decrypted just before the action code is executed.
+Thus, the only time you have access to the decrypted value is while executing the action code.

+If you run the CLI command for getting an action or package, you’d get a listing for the names of the default params while the values will be listed as a hash instead of the actual value.

 ### Default paramenters set on action